rolaveric/karma-systemjs/README.md

 Install from npm, along with `systemjs`, `es6-module-loader`, and your transpiler:

-`npm install karma-systemjs systemjs es6-module-loader babel-core`
+`npm install karma-systemjs systemjs es6-module-loader systemjs-plugin-babel`

 Make sure all your dependencies, including SystemJS itself, are specified in your SystemJS config.
 This is so karma-systemjs can add them to the list of files that karma serves.